 ODBC drivers are defined in the odbcinst.ini configuration file.
-The configuration file is optional because drivers can be specified directly in the odbc.ini configuration file, as described in "Configuring the odbc.ini File" on page 24.
+This configuration file is optional because drivers can be specified directly in the odbc.ini configuration file, as described in "Defining DSNs in odbc.ini" on page 29.

 The odbcinst.ini file is divided into the following sections: